Andy Seigle

-Andrew John Seigle (born May 15, 1972) is a Filipino-American retired professional basketball player in the Philippine Basketball Association.
+Andrew John Yadao Seigle (born May 15, 1972) is a Filipino-American retired professional basketball player in the Philippine Basketball Association (PBA).
 He was also a member of the Philippine national basketball team.
-He is the brother of Danny Seigle, also a basketball player in the same league.
-Their mother, Blesylda Yadao, is of Chinese Filipino descent while his father is a White American.
+He is the brother of Danny Seigle, also a former basketball player in the same league.

-Career
+High school and college career

+In high school, Seigle led Carbondale to a Final Four in the state of Pennsylvania.
+He then spent his junior and senior years playing for the New Orleans Privateers as a reserve.

+Professional career

+Mobiline Phone Pals

+In the 1997 PBA Draft, at the age of 24 years old, Seigle was drafted #1 overall by the Mobiline Phone Pals.
+He was the first #1 overall pick be Filipino-American and the first to come from a non-Philippine school.

-He was considered one of the most dominant and best defensive players early in his PBA Career.
+Seigle was considered one of the most dominant and best defensive players early in his PBA career.
+In his first three games, he scored no less than 20 points, a feat that wouldn't be matched by another rookie until Bobby Ray Parks Jr. did it in 2019.
+He would go on to win Rookie of the Year.

+Purefoods Tender Juicy Hotdogs

+In 1999, Seigle was traded to the Purefoods Tender Juicy Hotdogs for Jerry Codiñera.

+In 2001, he had his best scoring season with an average of 14.6 points.

+From 2002 to 2003, Seigle couldn't play for the team as the Philippine Senate questioned his heritage.

+Barangay Ginebra Kings

+In 2004, Seigle joined the Barangay Ginebra Kings.

+Seigle only got a one-year extension from the Ginebra management and with the arrival of Rafi Reavis and Billy Mamaril, his minutes suffered.
 He spent most of his time in his last season on the sidelines rather than on the court as he played only 30 games and just 8.9 minutes of playing time per outing, due to ACL injuries in both knees.
-As a result, the 6-9 center posted a career-low averages of 2.6 points and 2.2 rebounds.
+As a result, the 6-9 center posted career-low averages of 2.6 points and 2.2 rebounds.

-Seigle only got a one-year extension from the Ginebra management and with the arrival of Rafi Reavis and Billy Mamaril, his minutes suffered.
 He retired in 2007 after winning his last championship in the PBA.